 Cheating.
-No books, notes, calculators, cheat sheets or electronic devices are allowed during the exams.
+No books, notes, cheat sheets or electronic devices are allowed during the exams except a non-graphing scientific calculator.
 We take cheating very seriously!
 A more detailed description of the University policy on cheating and plagiarism may be found in the following link: